-President Harvey Stenger and Broome County Executive Debbie Preston unveil renderings of the proposed high-tech Job Creation Incubator at a news conference Wednesday, Aug.
+President Harvey Stenger and Broome County Executive Debbie Preston unveil renderings of the proposed high-tech incubator at a news conference Wednesday, Aug.
 15, in downtown Binghamton.

-Binghamton University President Harvey Stenger joined with local, county and state representatives today near the intersection of Hawley and Carroll streets in Binghamton to unveil plans for a high-tech Job Creation Incubator at the site.
+Binghamton University President Harvey Stenger joined with local, county and state representatives today near the intersection of Hawley and Carroll streets in Binghamton to unveil plans for a high-tech incubator at the site.
 The incubator will be home to tenants who will focus on smart energy, healthcare and electronic systems integration and packaging.

 “Last week, Gov. Andrew Cuomo approved our NYSUNY 2020 proposal to allow us to expand our smart energy initiatives,” said Stenger.
 “That kind of technology coming out of our research labs needs a place to become commercial, and now we have an outstanding plan to build a high-tech incubator.

 “NYSUNY 2020 related to the clarity of vision, but this project needs a little bit of imagination,” he said, as he described a vibrant community with people leaving the incubator facility to eat lunch, shop or hang out after hours in downtown Binghamton.
 “I can see it,” he said, “and I’m confident we will be successful and Binghamton University will fill the incubator with the best technology available.”

 Broome County Executive Debbie Preston called the incubator the most exciting project in Broome County and its number one priority.
 “This $22 million Job Creation Incubator will capitalize on the amazing technology Binghamton University is creating and bring new, good-paying jobs,” she said.